NINJIO PCI targets any users who have access to credit card data or handle credit cards as part of their day-to-day responsibilities.

 Examine the periodic media destruction policy and verify that it covers all media and defines requirements.

-Hard-copy materials must be crosscut shredded, incinerated, or pulped such that there is reasonable assurance the hardcopy materials cannot be reconstructed period.
+Hard copy materials must be crosscut shredded, incinerated, or pulped so there is reasonable assurance the hard copy materials cannot be reconstructed period.

-Protect devices that capture payment card data via direct physical interaction with the card from tampering and substitution.
+Protect devices that capture payment card data from tampering and substitution.

 Regularly test security systems and processes.

 Implement a formal security awareness program to make all personnel aware of the cardholder data security policy and procedures.